brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 One thing worth mentioning here is that the relatively large AT "bubble" I experienced in early August included a surprising number of weed smokers.
-I've got no problem with people "hiking their own hikes" (so long as they aren't bothering others and keep it away from the shelters) and I think this might actually be legal in Vermont, so I share this only so that others won't be too surprised when they encounter smokers on the trail.
+I've got no problem with people "hiking their own hikes" (so long as they aren't bothering others and are keeping it away from the shelters) and I think this might actually be legal in Vermont, so I share this only so that others won't be too surprised when they encounter smokers on the trail.
 For what it's worth, it seemed to be younger AT NOBOs partaking in this particular recreation.
 Not so much amongst